Winx Club 3D: Magical Adventure

-Winx Club 3D: Magical Adventure (Winx Club 3D - Magica avventura) is a 2010 Italian computer-animated film based on Winx Club.
-The film is a sequel to Winx Club: The Secret of the Lost Kingdom.
-Its working title, announced in 2009, was Winx Club 3D: The Magic Is Back.
+Winx Club 3D: Magical Adventure (Winx Club 3D - Magica avventura) is a 2010 Italian animated fantasy film directed and written by Iginio Straffi.
+It is an adaptation of the animated television series Winx Club, and a sequel to Winx Club: The Secret of the Lost Kingdom (2007).

-The film was animated by Rainbow S.p.A.
+The film was produced by Rainbow S.p.A. and was released in Italy on October 29, 2010.
 In February 2011, Nickelodeon's parent company Viacom became a co-owner of Rainbow, and it was announced that Viacom would re-release Magical Adventure through its subsidiary Paramount Pictures.

-On February 19, 2013, Nickelodeon held a special screening of the movie at the TCL Chinese Theatre in Hollywood.
-Nickelodeon star Daniella Monet (who voiced Bloom's rival, Mitzi, on the show) and Winx Club creator Iginio Straffi both attended the premiere.
+On February 19, 2013, Nickelodeon held a screening of the movie at the TCL Chinese Theatre in Hollywood.
 On May 20, Nickelodeon's American channel aired the movie, and Paramount released it on DVD on August 13.